 The RISE Learning Institute connects BC to companies and community organizations throughout the region via experiential learning opportunities.
 The most common of these is internships, which provide students with professional development in a field of interest while building their skills and professional connections.
 Internship providers gain someone who is willing to learn and contribute to the organization for a short period of time, while they help to nurture potential leaders in their field.

 Internships are managed through Bellevue College’s Center for Career Connections, which is a part of RISE.
 Visit the Academic Internship Program site for more information about how to become an internship partner.
-Feel free to also register for CONNECT!, Bellevue College’s job and internship portal.
+Feel free to also register for HANDSHAKE, Bellevue College’s job and internship portal.